Choosing between Brand-Name Colleges and Low-Cost Public Colleges

-On the other hand, the majority of institutions on the above list provide little or no merit scholarships to high-income students.
-Consequently, high-income students could be looking at paying $250,000 or more for a degree.
+On the other hand, the majority of institutions on the above list provide little to no merit scholarships to high-income students.
+Consequently, high-income students might pay $250,000 or more for a degree.

 The Center for Affordability and Transparency also compiles a list of colleges and universities with the highest net prices.
-The list is heavily populated by art schools and music conservatories, but it also includes traditional universities with the majority on the coasts.
+The list is heavily populated with art schools and music conservatories, but it also includes traditional coastal universities.

 Here are some of the coastal institutions on the list that charge the highest net prices: